Namn23/ISFM/README.md

 **ISFM** is a novel Mamba-based interactive spatial-frequency fusion framework designed for Multi-Modal Image Fusion (MMIF).
 It aims to fully exploit the complementarity of domain-specific characteristics by incorporating frequency information into the spatial fusion process and leveraging Mamba to capture long-range dependencies.
 Specifically, we propose a Multi-scale Frequency Fusion to adaptively integrates low-frequency and high-frequency components of different modalities in multiple scales.
 To fully explore the complementarity of domain-specific characteristics, we propose an Interactive Spatial-Frequency Fusion including a Frequency-Guided Mamba and a Frequency-Guided Gate.
 By combining these modules, our ISFM comprehensively integrates complementary information in the spatial and frequency domains.
-Extensive experiments on six MMIF datasets demonstrate that our method can achieve better performances than other state-of-the-art methods.
+Extensive experiments on six MMIF datasets demonstrate that our method can achieve better performance than other state-of-the-art methods.

 ## News